voxpupuli/puppet-puppetboard/README.md

 ## Development

 This module is maintained by [Vox Pupuli](https://voxpupuli.org/).
-Voxpupuli welcomes new contributions to this module, especially those that include documentation and rspec tests.
+Vox Pupuli welcomes new contributions to this module, especially those that include documentation and rspec tests.
 We are happy to provide guidance if necessary.